vgribov/cv/generic.md

 An overview of my career includes these highlights:

+* Luxoft: As a senior C++ developer I am working with Wayland and Weston to implement HMI for In-Vehicle Infotainment (IVI).
 * Larch Networks: As a lead developer I've participated in creating an OpenSwitch ASIC plugin for the newest Marvell Bobcat 3 packet processor.
 Then as a team lead I've ported it on Cortex-A9 CPU with Aldrin PP. I've also